basebala/Language-Models-RLHF/_posts/2026-04-27-mislead-lm.md

         subsections:
           - name: The LLM policy does not receive enough information
           - name: The task-specific reward model does not receive enough information
-      - name: Replicating the results without these issues
+      - name: Failed replication of the results without these issues (for the general reward model setting)
+        subsections:
+        - name: With changes 1, 2, and 3, we get the opposite result to the original paper
+        - name: Isolating the effect of lack of full story access (change 2)
+        - name: Note on the task-specific reward model setting
       - name: What about the programming task?
   - name: Appendix
     subsections:
       - name: Evaluating cut paragraph sufficiency
       - name: Reward model training prompt
       - name: Agent training prompt
+      - name: Additional replication results - training curves and hyperparameter details